Penn State-IBM partnership accelerates search for elusive neutrinosPosted on June 29, 2020

 Enter deep learning.

 The team takes IceCube observational data and represents that as a two-dimensional image, much like a graph with data plotted on X and Y coordinates.
 Using a type of deep learning known as a convolutional neural network, the team is training a computer model to correctly identify what type of neutrino was detected based on the subtle signatures each flavor leaves.
 They train the model with “events,” or signatures made by different flavors of neutrinos detected by IceCube, and the model teaches itself what features of the images are most salient for classification.

 “You can stare at these different events and manually separate them from the backgrounds, or you can feed the whole thing to the neural network and let the network do that heavy lifting for you,” Cowen said.

 Classifying images is where IBM’s support has furthered Cowen and his team’s goals.

 For years, IBM and Penn State have strengthened a partnership.
 Since 2014, IBM has hired more than 50 full-time employees from Penn State’s alumni ranks, bringing the total to more than 175.
 IBM has also donated more than $1 million to Penn State since 2014 and is one of the University’s educational alliance partners.
-The partnership reached a new height in 2019, when IBM donated a cutting-edge system, known as the AC922, to Penn State, where it sits in a test environment of the University’s the Roar supercomputer, formerly known as ICDS-ACI, run by the Institute for Computational and Data Sciences.
+The partnership reached a new height in 2019, when IBM donated a cutting-edge system, known as the AC922, to Penn State, where it sits in a test environment of the University’s the Roar supercomputer, run by the Institute for Computational and Data Sciences.
 It’s the exact same hardware powering the world’s two biggest supercomputers, Summit and Sierra, both located in U.S. national laboratories.

 For Cowen’s group, this hardware pays dividends.
 First, it sports a terabyte of memory, which is used for storing data temporarily while it gets processed.